This city-centred

 the present Turnpike Road leading out

-of the Turnpike Road between Alphington Church and Crab Lake aforesaid, at or near a
+of the Turnpike Road between Alphington

-to and through a Ford called Countess
+Hill Oak Corner, to and through a

-Wear, and from thence across
+Ford called Countess Wear, and from thence across the

-Road at a Place called The Red Post leading to Riding Lane ,- and for
+Topsham Turnpike Road at a Place called The Red

 building and repairing the Bridge